Bong-Sizes-Guide_ea4ec747-b423-4baa-81bc-bdaf246a998c

 The Science Behind Bong Size and Smoke Filtration

-At first glance, it seems logical that a bigger bong would lead to a bigger high.
+At first glance, it seems logical that a bigger bong would lead to a better experience.
 After all, more space means more smoke, right?

 But the reality isn’t that simple.

-The size of a bong influences multiple factors—airflow, filtration, cooling, and lung capacity—all of which affect the overall experience but don’t necessarily determine how high you get.
+The size of a bong influences multiple factors—airflow, filtration, cooling, and lung capacity—all of which affect the overall experience.

 Cooling and Filtration: How Bigger Bongs Smooth Out the Hit